cdevogel25/dorkfest/readme.md

 ____________________
 #Commands:

-walk [direction]
--> duh
+walk [direction] -> duh

-where
--> tells you what room you're in
+where -> tells you what room you're in

-player
--> creates your character
+player -> creates your character

-look [direction]
--> look right, left, forward, or back
+look [direction] -> look right, left, forward, or back

-stats
--> shows your stats and health
+stats -> shows your stats and health

-fight
--> starts a fight
+fight -> starts a fight

+roll -> does a best three/four d6 roll